Usajid/731_assign4/Readme.md

 <li>Linear Regessor</li>
 </ul>

-Once above regressors were trained, we evaluted them separately on three evluation metrics,as follows:
+Once above regressors were trained, we evaluted them separately on three evaluation metrics,as follows:

 <ul>
 <li>Mean Absolute Error (MAE)</li>
 <li>Mean Squared Error (very good in telling about the variance in result values, so more desirable metric)</li>
-<li>Scikit Regression Score (Maximum value = 1.0f) </li>
+<li>Scikit-learn Regression Score (Maximum value = 1.0) </li>
 </ul>

 The evaluation results for three regressors are as follows: